ddhp/remove-debug-loader/README.md

 since [debug](https://github.com/visionmedia/debug) is log to stderr by default on server side (see [here](https://github.com/visionmedia/debug#output-streams)), we usually patch debug to another individual module

-so you can add extra config to webpack if different log method name is defined
+so you can add extra config to webpack if defining custom log method name and importing patched log library

 e.g